Christianity in Qatar: History

 Many of the inhabitants of Qatar were introduced to Christianity after the religion was dispersed eastward by Mesopotamian Christians from 224 AD onwards.
 Monasteries were constructed in Qatar during this era.
 During the latter part of the Christian era, Qatar was known by the Syriac name 'Beth Qatraye'.
 A variant of this was 'Beth Catara'.
 The name translates to 'region of the Qataris'.
-The region was not limited to Qatar; it also included Bahrain, Tarout Island, Al-Khatt, and Al-Hasa.
+The region also included Bahrain, Tarout Island, Al-Khatt, and Al-Hasa.
 In the fifth century AD, Beth Qatraye was the main center of the Nestorian Christian Church of the East, which ruled the southern shores of the Persian Gulf.
 The Nestorians were often persecuted for being viewed as heretics by the Byzantine Empire, but Eastern Arabia was outside the control of the Byzantine Empire and the region provided some security.
 In 628, most of the Arab tribes converted to Islam.

 It is likely that some settled populations in Qatar did not immediately convert to Islam.
 Isaac of Nineveh, a 7th-century Syriac Christian bishop regarded as a saint in some churches, was born in Qatar.
-Other notable Christian scholars dating to this period who hailed from the Qatari Peninsula include Dadisho Qatraya, Gabriel of Qatar and Ahob of Qatar.
+Other notable Christian scholars dating to this period who hailed from the Qatari Peninsula include Dadisho Qatraya, Gabriel of Qatar, Gabriel Arya and Ahob of Qatar.
 In 674, the bishops of Beth Qatraye stopped attending synods; although the practice of Christianity persisted in the region until the late 9th century.

+In September 1988, the Qatari government lifted its prohibition against public worship by Christians and other non-Islamic faiths, following negotiations between US Ambassador Joseph Ghougassian and Emir Khalifa bin Hamad Al Thani.